top of page

 NEW PROJECTS

-I have been very fortunate to have been asked to design and help guide the installation.
-It is a cooperative effort on the part of UPMC, Pennsylvania College of Technology, the EP Henry Company and other local contributors.
-A formal dedication of the site is scheduled for November 11, 2022.
-Progress photos will be added soon.
+I was very fortunate to have been asked to design and help guide the installation.
+It was a cooperative effort on the part of UPMC, Pennsylvania College of Technology, the EP Henry Company and other local contributors.

 Art Consulting has become an interesting activity for an interior decorative package for a new office addition.
 A local Law office has expanded their facility and I was asked to advise on the acquisition, purchase and installation of several pieces of art for their conference rooms and other areas of client engagement.